honkita/GitHub-Stats-Backend/README.md

 ![](https://raw.githubusercontent.com/honkita/PixelButtons/main/Pixel_Maintained.svg)

-## Important
+> [!IMPORTANT]

-Because of GitHub's rate limit, it is advised to fork this project and deploy on Vercel or a similar platform.
+> Because of GitHub's rate limit, it is advised to fork this project and deploy on Vercel or a similar platform.
 Along with this, generating a personal access token is mandatory because without one, the max number of requests per hour is 50.

 ## How to use